 If you have any queries about US loans please feel free to contact our Financial Aid staff within Scholarships and Student Funding Services at: email@example.com

-Should you not have completed all the necessary steps in order for a loan disbursement to be requested (i.e. complete online registration and accept the University's regulations, enter bank details on Payee Manager, the loan borrower of the Parent PLUS loan provide consent for surplus funds to be refunded to you if applicable), your loan disbursement will be resheduled to the next available loan disbursement date.
+Should you not have completed all the necessary steps in order for a loan disbursement to be requested (i.e. complete online registration and accept the University's regulations, enter bank details on Payee Manager, the loan borrower of the Parent PLUS loan provide consent for surplus funds to be refunded to you if applicable, confirmed attendance with your school), your loan disbursement will be resheduled to the next available loan disbursement date.

 Students receiving US Federal Aid are governed by stringent US Department of Education regulations.
 Borrowing is intended for on campus study only.